What is Functional Testing? Explained with Test Cases and Example

 - Consumable input data forms the test input

 In our example, we’ve to create input data manually.
-We’ll require following types of data:
+We’ll require the following types of data:

 - Card Type